William Edward Kettler: Early life and education

+Career

-Then he went to work for his father-in-law at Smith's Mortuary (17 years) with the title that he likes to call "horizontal engineer" or mortician.
+After leaving the military, Kettler went to work for his father-in-law at Smith's Mortuary (17 years) with the title that he liked to call "horizontal engineer" or mortician.
 In 1962, he became a Financial Consultant with CLU designation in 1971 and Securities Principal.

-In the 1990s developers proposed building on the Bolsa Chica land area, claiming that it wasn't an Indian Burial ground.
-It wasn't until Bill came forward with his buried discovery that the truth would come out.
+During the 1990s developers proposed building on the Bolsa Chica land area, claiming that it was not an Indian Burial ground.
+It was not until Kettler came forward with his buried discovery that the truth would come out.
 This discovery would later become ORA-83, one of the South County's most significant archeological sites, an 8,000-year-old American Indian village and burial ground.

-After serving for 13 years as a trustee of the HB Elementary School District (a three time President) and a trustee for 17 years and a President twice with the Coast Community College, the William E. Kettler school was dedicated in 1973 and was open until June 2005.
+After serving for 13 years as a trustee of the HB Elementary School District (a three-time President) and a trustee for 17 years and a President twice with the Coast Community College, the William E. Kettler school was dedicated in 1973 and was open until June 2005.
 In 2017, renovations of The William E. Kettler School began.
 The Kettler School will be converted into headquarters for the Huntington Beach City School District.

-His other service titles are: Past President of the Rotary Club of Huntington Beach, past Director of the HB Chamber of Commerce, past member of the HB Planning Commission, served the American Legion and held a position with the Family Service Association.
+His other service titles included Past President of the Rotary Club of Huntington Beach, past Director of the HB Chamber of Commerce, and past member of the HB Planning Commission.
+He worked with the American Legion and held a position with the Family Service Association.
+Kettler was also a Bolsa Chica Land Trust docent and board member of the Rotary Club of Huntington Beach Rotary until his death.

-In 2015\2016 Bill Kettler was honored as the Huntington Beach Outstanding Citizen of the Year.
+In 2015-16, Kettler was honored as the Huntington Beach Outstanding Citizen of the Year.

-He is currently a Bolsa Chica Land Trust docent and current board member of the Rotary Club of Huntington Beach Rotary.
+Personal life and death

+Kettler married Marjorie Marie Smith on September 23, 1943.
+He died in Huntington Beach, California, on January 7, 2024, at the age of 101.